-BTEC Level 1/Level 2 Tech Award in Animal Care.
+Pearson BTEC Tech Award Level 1/ 2 in Animal Care

-> - Students are entered for the Edexcel BTEC Level 1/ Level 2 Tech Award in Animal Care.
+- Students are entered for the BTEC Tech Award Level 1/2 in Animal Care.
 This is equivalent to 1 GCSE

-> - It is a Level 2 qualification; however, it is graded at Level 2 Pass, Level 2 Merit, Level 2 Distinction, Level 2 Distinction*, Level 1 and Unclassified.
+- The course is graded at Level 2 Pass, Level 2 Merit, Level 2 Distinction, Level 2 Distinction*, Level 1 and Unclassified.

-> - Three of the units will be assessed through a number of assignments in which students will be awarded with a Level 2 Pass, Merit or Distinction.
-If Level 2 criteria are not met a Level 1 may be awarded.
-These coursework units will have a range of assignments from written reflections, posters, leaflets, and photographs of pupils carrying out practical work.
+- Components 1 and 2 will be assessed internally through several assignments.
+These coursework assignments will have a range of tasks including written reflections, posters, leaflets, and photographs of pupils carrying out practical work.

 - Component 3 is assessed through an external exam at the end of the course.

 This component covers understanding animal behaviours, behaviour impacts on how animals are handled and restrained, and preparing for, and demonstrating safe animal handling and restraint.

 Component 2: Animal Housing and Accommodation